chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

   - `aws_os_snapshot_role_arn`
   - `os_snapshot_user_access_key_id`
   - `os_snapshot_user_access_key_secret`

+  If you want to create the above attributes yourselves then please follow [this document.](/automate/managed_services/#opensearch-setup)
 - If you choose `backup_config` as `s3` then provide the bucket name to feild `s3_bucketName`.
 If `s3_bucketName` exist it is directly used for backup configuration and if it doesn't exist then deployment process will create `s3_bucketName`.
 - We recommended to use `backup_config` to be set to `s3` at the time of deployment.